epmoyer/ipy_table/README.rst

 Installation
 ============

+1) Run 'python setup.py install'.

-Copy ipy_table.py and the documentation notebooks (ipy_table-Introduction.ipynb and ipy_table-Reference.ipynb) to your main IPython notebook working directory (the directory where your IPython notebooks are stored).
+2) Copy the documentation notebooks (ipy_table-Introduction.ipynb and ipy_table-Reference.ipynb) to your main IPython notebook working directory (the directory where your IPython notebooks are stored).

 If you don't know your IPython notebook working directory, start the IPython Notebook server, create a blank notebook, and execute the command 'pwd'.